KWR-Water/hgc/docs/source/tutorial.rst

 Since in this case our DataFrame contains negative concentrations, detection limits (rows with '<' or '>') and incorrect data types (e.g. string columns that are supposed to be numeric), HGC will initially report that the DataFrame is invalid.
 HGC can automatically solve inconsistencies with the 'make_valid' method.
-As a result, negative concentrations are replaced by 0:
+As a result, negative concentrations are replaced by 0; concentrations below detection limit are replaced by half the limit; concentrations above the upper detection limit are replaced by 1.5 times that limit.

 .. ipython:: python